-It supports most, if not all, of the major US networks, although if you're a Verizon user be aware that it's not compatible with 2G or 3G but 4G only.
+It supports most, if not all, of the major US networks, although if you're a Verizon user be aware that it's not compatible with 2G or 3G but 4G and 5G only.
 Also note that it tunes itself to one carrier only, so it's not suitable for swapping between multiple carriers.

 The SureCall EZ-4G is easier to set up than most on our list.
 That's because it doesn't require an external antenna installation, instead mounting to one of your windows.
 So you can set it up a matter of minutes, without the need to drill holes or go outside onto a roof.
 It's omnidirectional, too, so you don't even need to worry about where it's pointing.
 That does mean, though, it's unsuitable if the signal outside is generally weak.